 4. Be Smart with Your Pricing

-Again, this is where it would benefit to have a realtor who knows the importance of homes in both your city and your community.
-In the amount of time you go from listing to closure, pricing correctly will make weeks or months of difference.
-You can receive multiple deals right off the bat if you have an inexpensive price, particularly if your home doesn’t need a lot of major work or if you’re in a great place.
-However, if the price is too low, you run the risk of leaving money on the table.
+Again, this is where it would benefit from having a realtor who knows the importance of homes in your city and community.
+When you go from listing to closure, pricing correctly will take weeks or months of difference.
+You can receive multiple deals immediately if you have an inexpensive price, particularly if your home doesn’t need a lot of major work or is in a great place.
+However, if the price is too low, you risk leaving money on the table.

 5. Arrive at a Concession You can Live with

-When you sell a house to someone who plans to live in the home, versus an investor who can pay all the cash, at closing time, you expect to be asked for some concessions.
+When you sell a house to someone who plans to live in the home, versus an investor who can pay all the cash, you expect to be asked for some concessions at closing time.
 Selling a house in poor condition in a hurry means that, after making the initial bid, buyers can try to negotiate some improvements or repairs.
 Or, they may wish you to pay commissions from both real estate agents.
 These are known as “concessions” and form part of the final phase of negotiation.
-To make sure you still walk away with a respectable profit, decide in advance what kind of sacrifices you can comfortably live with.
+To ensure you still walk away with a respectable profit, decide in advance what kind of sacrifices you can comfortably live with.
 You will have a more confident place to negotiate when you’ve prepared in advance.

 6. Have Patience

 It can take longer to sell a house in bad condition than to sell a ready-to-move home.
-You will have to be careful, since it may be more difficult to find the right buyer for a fixer-upper than buyers who do not want to remodel or update right before they move in.
+You will have to be careful, since it may be more difficult to find the right buyer for a fixer-upper than buyers who do not want to remodel or update before moving in.

 7. Sell Your House “as is” to Real Estate Investors.

 You must have seen signs saying ‘We’re going to buy your home for cash’ or ‘We’re going to buy ugly homes for sale in any condition.’
-In the real estate market, there are many experienced buyers who are always searching for a distressed property that they can purchase for cash quickly.
-They repair the issues and resell them at a higher price after purchasing houses in bad shape.
+In the real estate market, many experienced buyers are always searching for distressed property that they can purchase for cash quickly.
+They repair the issues and resell them at higher prices after purchasing houses in bad shape.

-You might consider selling a house as-is to a real estate investor if you do not have the money, time or motivation to fix up your house.
-Everything you need to do is offer full disclosure of any known issues.
+You might consider selling a house as-is to a real estate investor if you do not have the money, time, or motivation to fix your house.
+All you need to do is offer full disclosure of any known issues.
 The purchaser would then take responsibility for any necessary repairs.
-There are no fees to be paid because there is no real estate agent involved.
+There are no fees to be paid because no real estate agent is involved.
 Moreover, no closing expenses will be borne by you.
-The real estate owner would usually pay off any unpaid tax liens, house payments, and other financial commitments as part of its cash bid.
+The real estate owner usually pays off unpaid tax liens, house payments, and other financial commitments as part of its cash bid.

-Selling a house to a cash buyer is very simple, unlike traditional real estate transactions.
+Unlike traditional real estate transactions, selling a house to a cash buyer is very simple.
 You will not have to wait for the buyer’s loan approval because the real estate investor is buying in cash.
 There is, however, no real estate agent, home inspector or assessor involved.
-All the paperwork is done by the investor.
+The investor does all the paperwork.

 Usually, after meeting you, an investor can make a cash bid within 24 hours.
-You will obtain the full payment within a couple of days if you approve it.
-For closing costs or secret penalties, this payment may not include any deductions.
+You will obtain the full payment within two days if you approve it.
+This payment may not include any deductions for closing costs or secret penalties.

 8. Sell Your House to Real Estate Agents

-If you have no knowledge of selling a house in bad shape, it would be a good idea to consult with a real estate agent.
+If you have no knowledge of selling a house in bad shape, consulting with a real estate agent would be a good idea.
 The selling prices of similar houses in your area would be familiar to an experienced realtor.
-As a result, they will help you set your property a realistic asking price.
-You will also be told by a good agent on what changes you should make to make your home attractive.
-They are also going to refer you to reputable contractors with whom you can work.
+As a result, they will help you set your property at a realistic asking price.
+A good agent will also tell you what changes you should make to make your home attractive.
+They will also refer you to reputable contractors with whom you can work.

 A licensed real estate agent can get your property added to the MLS property listing when it comes to listing.
 This will provide you with exposure to a wide pool of potential buyers.